Sustainability

 Welfare Benefits for Balancing Work and Childcare

-• Shortened working hours for childcare
+• System for shortened working hours for childcare

 • Childcare support allowance system